 <Name>is the name or address of the validator account.
 To find this information, run

 archwayd keys list.

-If your voting power is less than it was previously, it's less because you were slashed for downtime.
+If your voting power is less than it was previously is probably due to the fact you were slashed for downtime.

 ulimit -n 4096

 - Check your network settings: Make sure that your node's network settings are properly configured to communicate with other nodes on the network.
 Check your firewall settings and ensure that they are not blocking incoming or outgoing connections.

 - Restart your node: Try restarting your node to see if that resolves the connection issue.
 Sometimes a simple restart can help fix communication problems.